openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 these two parameters omitted, the Cluster Ingress Operator will choose the default values for those parameters based on the value of `IngressPlacement`.

-If the value of `IngressPlacement` itself is omitted, it is defaulted to `Workers`.
+If the value of `IngressPlacement` itself is omitted by the installer, it is defaulted to `Workers`.
+This would be useful to maintain the current behavior if the API change is merged before the installer change to set this field, or if we want this newer OCP version to be backwards-compatible with older installers.

 When the value of `IngressPlacement` is `Workers`, the defaulting behavior of `.spec.replicas` and `.spec.nodePlacement` will be the same as it is today: